appseconnect/docs/_posts/SDK/2010-01-01-Overview of SDK.md

 The SDK (Software development toolkit) provided to build custom solution are mainly considered for :

-- [Adapters](/SDK/overview) : That connects to an application for transferring data to APPSeCONNECT.
+- [Adapters](/sdk/overview-adapters/): That connects to an application for transferring data to APPSeCONNECT.
-- [Plugins]() : It plugs in to APPSeCONNECT to specially expose and enrich functionalities of the platform.
+- [Plugins](/sdk/overview-plugins/) : It plugs in to APPSeCONNECT to specially expose and enrich functionalities of the platform.
-- [Policies]() : These are separate set of policies which are used for any API built over APPSeCONNECT API Platform which lets you to hook between API request / response Pipeline.
+- [Policies](/sdk/overview-policies/) : These are separate set of policies which are used for any API built over APPSeCONNECT API Platform which lets you to hook between API request / response Pipeline.

 To improve the delivery of robust and good code, it is important to consider [best practicies]() which we follow thoroughly for any development.
 We also encourage to